DETAILED ACTION

 Greyscale

-Hwang further teaches the known elements of a mattress coupling a plurality of mattress that are unit bodies including at least a portion of the configuration of the mattress (Hwang figure 1, mattress includes plate units 1 further comprising a plurality of plate subunits 10; column 2, lines 6-11: “Referring to FIG. 1, a modular box spring mattress of this invention includes upper and lower generally rectangular plate units 1 and a plurality of coiled compression springs 2 interposed between the plate units 1.
+Hwang further teaches the known elements of a mattress comprising a plurality of mattress unit bodies including at least a portion of the configuration of the mattress (Hwang figure 1, mattress includes plate units 1 further comprising a plurality of plate subunits 10; column 2, lines 6-11: “Referring to FIG. 1, a modular box spring mattress of this invention includes upper and lower generally rectangular plate units 1 and a plurality of coiled compression springs 2 interposed between the plate units 1.
 Either of the plate units 1 consists of a plurality of generally rectangular plate subunits 10”).
+However, Hwang does not possess the required electronic components, sensors, and controlled actuators in each subunit as an independent smart mattress module, but merely springs combined to make a single mattress comprised of sectional subunits.
+In turn, combination of Lachenbruch/Torres with Hwang would constitute impermissible hindsight.

 Conclusion